vince-t-dev/development-standards/README.md

 ### Testing and QA

-Always test your code and makke sure, as much as possible, you have tested on a reasonable number of devices so you can catch problems before you commit or deploy to bundle.
+Always test your code and make sure, as much as possible, you have tested on a reasonable number of devices so you can catch problems before you commit or deploy to your project.
 Do not rely on testers or other team members to catch issues for you as this will lengthen the development time.

 ## Requirements for Libraries, Frameworks, and Plugins